Sketching the Smokies

 And speaking of stories, there’s plenty of time to absorb the histories of the mountain families who are no longer here—to stand in their cabins and imagine their lives, to see where they worked and worshipped, and to contemplate their final resting places.
 Walking through their lives in comparative solitude, you begin to understand the hard work it took just to survive, and also why it was worth it.

-On the following pages, I’ve documented some of the reasons that I’d be happy to return to the Smokies well before the crowds arrive.
+I’ve documented some of the reasons that I’d be happy to return to the Smokies well before the crowds arrive.

 The first thing you need to know, and never forget, is that there are no gas stations in the park.
 Second, the only accommodations are offered by a lodge on top of a mountain, one with no electricity and few amenities, which is accessed only by a rigorous hike.
 And it’s usually booked way in advance, if you can believe that.
 For the less adventurous, the towns outside either main entrance provide more than enough of what we modern urbanites have come to expect.
 From the north and west, Gatlinburg, Tennessee, is the gateway town, and if your cultural tastes run to Moonshine Emporiums and Hillbilly Golf, this is the place for you.
 If the thought of sharks gliding overhead is your idea of fun, then Ripley’s Aquarium of the Smokies is your El Dorado.
 Even in early spring, however, you have to do some searching to find last-minute motel vacancies, so plan ahead.
 Although most of the restaurants are typically tourist-themed, it’s worth seeking out Parton’s Deli, where you can get a decent Reuben sandwich, and where, if you ask the proprietor the inevitable question, “Are you related to Dolly?”, he’ll answer, “Not close enough.”
 Pigeon Forge, down the road, is a gauntlet of over-the-top shops and attractions, culminating in Dollywood.
 It’s fun to drive through and gawk at, but expect slow traffic—even in March.
 You can avoid this avalanche of kitsch by entering the park via Townsend or Cosby.